 Section 2.
 In those instances where the University has a need for particularized skills, the University may temporarily reassign an employee to another work shift for a period of up to ten (10) work days per contract year without regard to seniority.
-Following the ten (10) work day period, a bargaining unit member may reject the shift assignment onlyif the bargaining unit member is senior to another bargaining unit member in the same job classification and reporting unit who has the same skills.
+Following the ten (10) work day period, a bargaining unit member may reject the shift assignment only if the bargaining unit member is senior to another bargaining unit member in the same job classification and reporting unit who has the same skills.
 Nothing herein shall be construed to limit the University's right to create a permanent evening shift for any classification(s) or department.
-If the University creates a permanent evening shift for existing classifications and there are no volunteers, the least senior employee(s) in the affected classification(s) shall be assigned to the evening shift(s).
+If the University creates a permanent evening shift for existing classification(s) shall be assigned to the evening shift(s).
 If an employee who is temporarily assigned to an evening shift files a grievance disputing the need for particularized skills or contending that the assignment is retaliatory, the grievance must be filed at the second step of the grievance procedure.
 The second step grievance meeting shall occur within twenty-four (24) hours of the filing of the grievance and the Union shall receive a written response within twenty-four (24) hours following the grievance meeting.